 Q. "Pub x' etc is amazing, why isn't it in the AT?

 A. Because they are not within our branch area or did not meet the criteria for Ale Trail pub selection..
 Our branch area goes as far north as the Oxfordshire border, as far south as the Hampshire border, as far west as Sulhamstead/Upper Basildon and as far east as Knowl Hill (see Reading & Mid Berks Pubs & Clubs).
-Note that a change from 2016 onwards that we are including at least one guest pub from outside our branch area, to give greater variety in the Trail.
+We do include at least one guest pub from outside our branch area, to give greater variety in the Trail.

 Q. I wouldn't call this a proper pub for (insert reason)